salesforce/refocus-whitelist/README.md

 it refuses requests from all IP addresses to your Refocus applications until you fix the errors.

+### API Cache

+Set environment variable `API_CACHE_DURATION` if you want to enable API caching.
+The value should be a string with a numeric value and unit, e.g.
+`30 seconds` or `5 minutes` or `1 hour`.

+Note that this caches the response in memory so restarting the application will reset the cache.

 ### Refocus API, Real-Time and UI Applications

 In each of your Refocus applications, you must set environment variable